More Than Postpartum Depression: a Breakdown of All Perinatal Mood & Anxiety Disorders

 It’s more than just feeling “off” and you know it

 It’s so important to recognize this because if you feel “off” but your symptoms don’t match what you know about depression or what you’ve looked up about PPD, that doesn’t mean that what you’re going through is normal or something you have to continue to struggle with in silence.
 It could be that what you’re going through is a different perinatal mood disorder.
-Instead of thinking, “well, I know this isn’t depression so this must just be motherhood” you can realize that something else is at play, that you can get postpartum support, and that alleviation of symptoms is definitely on the table for you!
+Instead of thinking, “Well, I know this isn’t depression so this must just be motherhood” you can realize that something else is at play, that you can get postpartum support, and that alleviation of symptoms is definitely on the table for you!

 Symptoms of PMADs can occur in the days after birth through 12 months postpartum!
 Which means they can last beyond the baby’s first birthday.

-They can also crop up during the pregnancy period, before a mom is even at the labor & delivery stage.
+They can also crop up during the pregnancy period before a mom is even at the labor & delivery stage.
 It’s that symptoms can crop up during pregnancy that the term “perinatal” is what the “P” stands for in “PMADs.”
 It’s also just more accurate.
 This means, similar to the point in #1, that you don’t have to tell yourself this is “just how pregnancy is” if you’re feeling off.
 Anxiety, depression, OCD, or bipolar symptoms may be surfacing and that’s why you are feeling out of control, “not right”, “just not like yourself”, or just out of sorts.
 Treatment for these symptoms is absolutely an option while pregnant.

 Here is what you can do to get postpartum support in St. Louis, MO

 To get that postpartum support, open up a conversation with your OBGYN, midwife, or doula.
-Cruise a local moms’ group on Facebook.
+Cruise is a local moms’ group on Facebook.
 Reach out to a postpartum depression therapist.
 Try googling “perinatal psychiatrist near me.”
 Check out Postpartum Support International’s website.
-There are more resources out there than you may realize (and I can especially attest to wonderful mom resources in St. Louis!) and more popping up ever day.
+There are more resources out there than you may realize (and I can especially attest to wonderful mom resources in St. Louis!) and more popping up every day.
 Start the conversation and I can almost guarantee you will find results.

 #3: It’s not just women who are at risk of these mood disorders; dads are at risk, too!